Accelerated Graduate Pathways

 In addition to HCE 500, students may substitute up to five of the following undergraduate SBS courses with the specified graduate course (totaling up to 18 credits of the graduate program):

-HRD/SBS 200 Multicultural Human Growth and Development can be replaced by HCE 668 Human Development (required course in graduate program)
+HRD/SBS 200 Multicultural Human Development can be replaced by HCE 668 Human Development (required course in graduate program)

 SBS 343 Substance Abuse can be replaced by HCE 642 Perspectives in Chemical Dependency for the Clinical Mental Health and School concentrations of the graduate program (required), and by HCE 643 Psychopharmacology, Substance-Related Disorders, and Integrated Co-Occuring Treatment for the Rehabilitation concentration of the graduate program (required)